The Capacity of 3 User Linear Computation Broadcast: Results

-\item To avoid oversimplification, let us note that the intuitive explanation above does not account for a highly non-trivial aspect of the problem that remains challenging --- namely, each user's view of useful dimensions depends on his own side-information, and is in general different from other users.
+\item As a caveat, note that the intuitive explanation above ignores a critical aspect of the problem that remains challenging --- namely, each user's view of useful dimensions depends on their own side-information, and is in general different from other users.
 This is indicated in Figure \ref{fig:venn2} by noting that the relevant signal spaces for User $1$ are not simply the $\bU_\bullet$ spaces that appear in the decomposition at the top of Figure \ref{fig:venn1} and Figure \ref{fig:venn2}.
-Rather, each user's view of useful subspaces is conditional on his side information.
+Rather, each user's view of useful subspaces is conditional on his side-information.
 For example, the same signal space $\bU_{123}$ when seen by the Users $1,2,3$, contains $\rk(\bU_{123}\mid \bV_1'), \rk(\bU_{123}\mid \bV_2'), \rk(\bU_{123}\mid \bV_3')$ useful dimensions, respectively.
-Thus, the total number of dimensions useful to all three users, i.e., the size of $\lambda_{123}$ is limited by those three bounds in \eqref{eq:constraintfirst}-\eqref{eq:constraintthird}.
+Thus, the total number of dimensions useful to all three users, i.e., the size of $\lambda_{123}$ is limited by the bound in \eqref{eq:constraintfirst}.
 Even with the size of $\lambda_{123}$ constrained in this manner, finding the broadcast dimension is not trivial because each user may find a different $\lambda_{123}$ portion of $\bU_{123}$ useful to them.
 Similar challenges arise in identifying $\lambda_{ij}$ dimensions that are useful to Users $i$ and $j$, when each user's perspective is different, conditioned on their own side-information.
-Even greater care has to be taken in identifying the $\lambda$ sections of the broadcast signal, to ensure that $2$ transmissions span the third, while facing the challenge that the projections of $\lambda$ into each user's perspective are distinguished by their different side-informations. \end{enumerate}
+Even greater care has to be taken in identifying the $\lambda$ sections of the broadcast signal, to ensure that $2$ transmissions span the third, while facing the challenge that the projections of $\lambda$ into each user's perspective are distinguished by their different side-informations.